krabban91/kodvent/README.md

 ### 2017
 An attempt to learn the scala syntax before starting working at Recorded Future.
 Not many days have been solved.

+### `scala-common`
+A utility library containing AoC helper functions for parsing input-data and benchmarking.

 ### aoc2020
 This year I will try to stick to solving the whole year using Scala and running each day using sbt.